 You’d think with a name like Guaranteed Rate that the mortgage rate would be good, right?

-At last glance, their Better Business Bureau (BBB) profile was being updated, meaning you couldn’t read customer reviews or access customer complaints.
+At last glance, their Better Business Bureau (BBB) profile was rated ‘A-‘, with about 50 customer complaints over the past 12 months.

 Those looking to dig even deeper should consider searching for individual loan officer reviews online.